JiaDingCN/MyBBS/README.md

 **Frontend codes are in webapp folder, but the source code is in frontend folder since the vue codes should be compiled first.**

+**All personal information has been replaced by an empty String, so you need to set them before running**

 **Using:**

 * Tomcat server